svnm/react-native-android-fragment-example/README.md

 ### 1. Add React Native to your app

 Follow the React Native guide for [Integration with Existing Apps](https://reactnative.dev/docs/integration-with-existing-apps) until the Code integration section.
 Continue to follow Step 1.
-Create a index.js file and Step 2.
+Create a index.android.js file and Step 2.
 Add your React Native code from this section.
+If you create the file as index.js you will need to override getJSMainModule() to `return "index";`

 ### 2. Integrating your App with a React Native Fragment